aaroncampbell/presenter/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+Allows plugins to add additional Presenter themes

 = 1.3.0 =
 Security: Upgrade to the latest version (3.9.2) of Reveal.js

 == Changelog ==

+= 1.3.1 =
+* Allow theme directories to be added via a new presenter-theme-directories filter so plugins can add presenter themes

 = 1.3.0 =
 * Upgrade to Reveal.js 3.9.2